U.S. flag An official website of the United States government.

 • Projects designed/with plans to persist beyond the federal funding period.

 Individuals who have previously been awarded funds by NOAA Planet Stewards may submit applications for funding to carry out stewardship projects in subsequent years.
-The proposed projects must either be significantly different from their previously funded projects, or significantly expand the scope or impact of their previously funded project (e.g., involve significantly more/different types of students and/or members of the community, increase the quantitative impact of their project, etc.).
+The proposed projects must be significantly different from previously funded projects, or significantly expand the scope or impact of a previously funded project (e.g., involve significantly more/different types of students and/or members of the community, increase the quantitative impact of their project, etc.).

 Funding Conditions

-NOAA Planet Stewards funds are disbursed to support the implementation of stewardship projects and must be directly applied toward resources and activities leading toward the successful completion of the project.
-Funds cannot be used for:
+Project funds are disbursed to support the implementation of stewardship projects and must be directly applied toward resources and activities leading toward the successful completion of the identified project.

-• Salaries (except for substitute teachers in formal education settings)
+• Salaries (except for substitute teachers in formal education settings).

-• Overhead costs
+• Overhead costs.

-Applying for Funding
+Apply for Funding